Connecting Through Storytelling

 Aesthetically, these films eschew Hollywood’s affinity for vibrant imagery, hyper-kinetic editing, broad characterizations and closed endings.
 Long-takes, hand-held-cameras, natural dialogue, complex characters and ambiguous narratives are used to create cinematic experiences that feel like life-as-it-is-lived; these are all films that invite the audience to engage with the world, rather than escape from it.

-The Program Directors for the Second Annual RWU Tournées French Film Festival are Dr. Roberta Adams, Associate Dean of Humanities and Performing Arts; Dr. Jeffrey Martin, Professor of Theatre and Chair, Department of Performing Arts; and George T. Marshall, Executive Director, FLICKERS: Rhode Island International Film Festival.
+The Program Directors for the Second Annual RWU Tournées French Film Festival are Dr. Roberta Adams, Associate Dean of Humanities and Performing Arts; Dr. Jeffrey Martin, Professor of Theatre and Chair, Department of Performing Arts; the Rev. Nancy Hamlin Soukup, RWU University Multi-faith Chaplain, and George T. Marshall, Executive Director, FLICKERS: Rhode Island International Film Festival.
 Technical support has been provided by the RWU Film Production Club.

 The Tournées French Film Festival will present six new important French feature films, (all with English subtitles), along with a selection of shorts films that FLICKERS: Rhode Island International Film Festival will premiere from its partnership with UNIIFRANCE that will precede each feature.